-A power wheelchair can make a huge, positive impact in the quality of life for the elderly and disabled.
+A power wheelchair can make a huge, positive impact on the quality of life for the elderly and disabled.
 I see it every day in my job providing mobility aids for the elderly and disabled at a home medical equipment company.
-It is exciting to see a bed bound patient get up and move about the house on their own.
-Wouldn’t it be nice if this experience could be portable and used out in public.
+It is exciting to see a bed-bound patient get up and move about the house on their own.
+Wouldn’t it be nice if this experience could be portable and used out in public?
 But, aren’t power wheelchairs heavy and hard to transport?
 Some are…. but some are lightweight and some even fold up!
 Here are some lightweight folding power wheelchair reviews that will make mobility portable for you or a loved one!

 Shopping for and buying a power wheelchair is not something you do every day.
 Many people go their whole lives and (fortunately!) don’t have to go through this process.
 To help you out though, here are some important tips about foldable electric wheelchairs.

 When using the term “lightweight” about a power wheelchair, know that is a relative term.
 None of these lightweight motorized chairs are light as a feather.
 So, it is important to make sure you or a caretaker can easily assemble and reassemble the chair as needed.
 Make sure you understand these instructions and can repeat them easily.

 Some of these chairs break down into smaller pieces that are easier to handle.
 Make sure you know what the weight of the heaviest piece is and make sure it is a weight that the person loading it can handle.

 Know the maximum weight that the chair will hold.
 Because these power chairs are lighter weight and foldable, they may not hold as much weight.
 Compare the weight of the person who will be riding in the chair with the maximum weight the chair will hold.
 I recommend a 10% cushion between the figures.